We empower individuals and families to become homeowners through our affordable homeownership program.

 Ability to Pay

 Need is defined as your need for adequate shelter.
-Our Family Selection Committee will visit your current home to assess the size, condition and cost of your home.
+Our Homeowner Selection Committee will visit your current home to assess the size, condition and cost of your home.

 Willingness to Partner

-Willingness to partner is defined by your willingness to perform the 200 hours of sweat equity needed to build your home.
-Families demonstrate sweat equity by keeping appointments, filling out paperwork accurately and on time and completing the hours within the period allotted for your home.
+Willingness to partner is defined by your willingness to participate fully in the homebuying process.
+Homebuyers participate in the homebuying process by keeping appointments, filling out paperwork accurately and on time, and completing 200 volunteer hours during the construction of their home.

-In order to prepare for an upcoming Application Seminar, there a few steps we recommend you to take:
+In order to prepare for an upcoming application cycle, there a few steps we recommend you to take:

 - Review your credit report.
 You are entitled to one free credit report, once per year from www.annualcreditreport.com.
 You should check your report, review the items for accuracy, and find out what items are influencing your credit.
 It can take 6-12 months to establish or build your credit.
 Starting sooner rather than later on building your credit is highly recommended.